MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql-copy-activity.md

 ### Source

-The following properties are supported for Azure Cosmos DB for NOSQL under **Source** tab of a copy activity.
+The following properties are supported for Azure Cosmos DB for NoSQL under **Source** tab of a copy activity.

 :::image type="content" source="./media/connector-cosmosdbnosql/source.png" alt-text="Screenshot showing source tab.":::

 The following three properties are **required**:

 - **Data store type**: Select **External**.
-- **Connection**:  Select an Azure Cosmos DB for NOSQL connection from the connection list.
+- **Connection**:  Select an Azure Cosmos DB for NoSQL connection from the connection list.
 - **Container**: Select the container that you want to use.
-Select Edit to enter the container name manually.
+Select **Edit** to enter the container name manually.

 Under **Advanced**, you can specify the following fields: